j6nca/notes/docs/keyboards/index.md

 ## Custom builds

-These are keyboards that I've built with.
+These are keyboards that I've built or purchased.

 ### Wooting 60HE